ambit/bms-support/_posts/2014-09-08-billing-1-0-2-release.md

 categories: [release]
 ---

 Updates to Billing to bring it in line with the latest release for Service.
-Main changes are in transactions and invocies.
+Main changes are in transactions and invoices.

 Here are the highlights: